Womb cancer

 Your treatment depends on several factors.
 These include what type of womb cancer you have, how big it is, whether it has spread (the stage) and the grade.
 It also depends on your general health.

-Current research into womb cancer.
+Current research is looking at diagnosing and treating womb cancer.

 There is support available during and after treatment to help you cope.
 This includes support from your clinical nurse specialist, cancer charities, community services, and family and friends.